contao/docs/docs/manual/core-extensions/faq/faq-management.en.md

 ---
-title: 'FAQ management'
+title: "FAQ management"
-description: 'The FAQ management is a separate module in the backend, which you can find in the group "Contents".'
+description: "The FAQ management is a separate module in the backend, which you can find in the group "Contents"."
 aliases:
     - /en/core-extensions/faq/faq-management/
 weight: 10